Sacramento Air Logistics Center

-Sacramento Air Logistics Center is a former United States Air Force unit based at McClellan Air Force Base from 1935 until its closure as part of the 1995 Base Realignment and Closure Commission.
+The Sacramento Air Logistics Center is a former United States Air Force unit based at McClellan Air Force Base from 1935 until its closure as part of the 1995 Base Realignment and Closure Commission.

 History

 Construction of the Pacific Air Depot began in 1935, and the main structures, including administrative buildings, barracks, warehouses and a hospital were completed on 18 April 1938.
 It was one of only four such air depots in the country.
-In 1938 the base was renamed Sacramento Air Depot and underwent a major expansion as a repair and overhaul facility for P-38 and P-39 fighter planes.
+In 1938 the base was renamed Sacramento Air Depot and underwent a major expansion as a repair and overhaul facility for Lockheed P-38 Lightning and Bell P-39 Airacobra fighter planes.
 The planes were serviced on an assembly line basis.
-In 1940, an assembly line was added to overhaul P-40 fighters.
+In 1940, an assembly line was added to overhaul Curtiss P-40 Warhawk fighters.

-In December 1941, soon after the attack on Pearl Harbor, P-40s as well as B-26 and B-17 bombers began arriving at the field to be armed and prepared for immediate shipment overseas.
-Some B-17s came direct to McClellan from the factories.
+In December 1941, soon after the attack on Pearl Harbor, P-40s as well as Martin B-26 Marauder and Boeing B-17 Flying Fortress bombers began arriving at the field to be armed and prepared for immediate shipment overseas.
+Some B-17s came direct to McClellan Field from the factories.
 During this time most of the Army Air Forces planes that went to the Pacific Theater were prepared at McClellan.
 In March 1942, Lieutenant Colonel Jimmy Doolittle's B-25s arrived at McClellan for arming in preparation for their famous Tokyo raid.
-The Doolittle Raiders practiced their aircraft carrier takeoff techniques at the Willows Airport in Glenn County, about 90 miles north on Highway 99: The airport runway was painted to represent the flight deck of the aircraft carrier USS Hornet.
+The Doolittle Raiders practiced their aircraft carrier takeoff techniques at the Willows Airport in Glenn County, about 90 miles north on U.S. Route 99.
+The airport runway was painted to represent the flight deck of the aircraft carrier USS Hornet.